timvisee/update-proton-ge/README.md

 # Update Proton GloriousEggroll script
-A script to update your Proton GloriousEggroll installation.
+A script to update your [Proton GloriousEggroll][proton-ge] installation to the latest version, so you don't have to do it yourself.

 ## Usage
 Please refer to the Proton GloriousEggroll installation instructions first to